PSST-Challenge/psstdata/readme/train/README.md

 - The naming scheme is consistent across instances, but not all items are present for all speakers
 - The audio files are mono audio recordings in standard PCM format, at a sampling rate of 16 kHz and a bitrate of 256 kb/s

-### The `./asr_train.tsv` file
+### The `./utterances.tsv` file

-The labels are in the file "asr_train.tsv", which is a UTF-8 encoded, tab-separated file with the following fields:
+The labels are in the file "utterances.tsv", which is a UTF-8 encoded, tab-separated file with the following fields:

   - `utterance_id` is a unique identifier for each production, of the form {session}-{test}{item}-{prompt} (e.g. "ACWT02a-BNT01-house")
   - `session` is the name of the AphasiaBank session from which the production was taken